Nikolai Pogodin: Early works, style and historical context

 The works of Nikolai Pogodin fall under, or closely adhere to, the wider artistic movement known as Socialist realism.
 Pogodin being a Socialist Realist playwright created his works by taking topics that were prevalent in early Soviet history.
 Many of his works are an example of the early difficulties of the construction of the early Soviet era.
 His first play was "Tempo" written in 1929, a story of a tractor factory.
 The second play written by Pogodin was "Impertinence".
 This play was about the youth who lived in a commune.
 Third was "Poem of an Axe" written in 1930 which was a story about rust-resistant axe blades that the Soviet Union was dependent on the West for supplies.
 Next was the play "Snow" about Soviet scientific exploration.
 Pogodin next wrote "My Friend" in 1932 that was about the building of a large factory in a peasant country.

-In 1934 Pogodin wrote "Aristocrats" which was about the rehabilitation of criminals in a labor camp that were building the Belomorsky Canal.
+In 1933, Pogodin took part in a carefully organized writers' tour of the White Sea–Baltic Canal that was being constructed with prison labor.
+A year later, in 1934, he wrote the play "Aristocrats" about the rehabilitation of criminals in the labor camp that was building the Canal.
+This play became the screenplay of Convicts, a 1936 Soviet comedy about this BeltBaltLag labor camp.

 Pogodin's earliest works were produced during the First five-year economic plan for the Soviet Union.
 During the Great Purge, Pogodin released several plays about Lenin and the growth of the new Soviet government.
 Despite the period of the Great Purge marking a shift for plots focusing on internal and external threats to the Soviet cause or Stalin, Pogodin pushed for writing that averted the simplistic to penetrate "people's traumatized psyches" in order to achieve healing.
 Risking the ire of Kremlin and Soviet censors, Pogodin resisted attempts of the government under the guise of Socialist realism to hide the impact of policies on his characters.

 In his play The Three of Us Came To Virgin Lands, Pogodin tells the story of government efforts to turn parts of Siberia into a wheat-generating region despite the difficulties of agriculture in the region.
 His characters were portrayed as sympathetic, somewhat suffering, and "less than heroic."
 The play was later televised, quickly recognized by the Kremlin and panned by Pravda for insulting the "patriotic movement" of communism.